Forced marriage: As war spoils

 "In conflict areas, women and girls are sometimes forced to marry men on either side of the conflict.
-This practice has taken place recently in countries such as Syria, Sierra Leone, Uganda and the Democratic Republic of the Congo.
+This practice has taken place recently in countries such as Syria, Sierra Leone, Uganda, and the Democratic Republic of the Congo.
 Historically, this was common throughout the world, with women from the communities of the war enemy being considered "spoils of war", who could be kidnapped, raped and forced into marriage or sexual slavery".
 Because women were regarded as property, it seemed reasonable to see them as the chattel of the war enemy, which could now be appropriated and used by the winner.

 Shotgun wedding

 A shotgun wedding is a form of forced marriage occasioned by an unplanned pregnancy.
 Some religions and cultures consider it a moral imperative to marry in such a situation, based on reasoning that premarital sex or out-of-wedlock births are sinful, not sanctioned by law, or otherwise stigmatized.
 Giving birth outside marriage can, in some cultures, trigger extreme reactions from the family or community, including honor killings.

 The term "shotgun wedding" is an American colloquialism, though it is also used in other parts of the world.
 It is based on a hyperbolic scenario in which the pregnant (or sometimes only "deflowered") woman's father resorts to coercion (such as threatening with a shotgun) to ensure that the male partner who caused the pregnancy goes through with it, sometimes even following the man to the altar to prevent his escape.
 The use of violent coercion to marry was never legal in the United States, although many anecdotal stories and folk songs record instances of such intimidation in the 18th and 19th centuries.
 Purposes of the wedding include recourse from the man for the act of impregnation and to ensure that the child is raised by both parents as well as to ensure that the woman has material means of support.
 In some cases, a major objective was the restoring of social honor to the mother.

-Shotgun weddings have become less common as the stigma associated with out-of-wedlock births has gradually faded and the number of such births has increased; the increasing availability of birth control and abortion, as well as material support to unwed mothers, such as Elterngeld, child benefits, parental leave, and free kindergartens have reduced the perceived need for such measures.
+Shotgun weddings have become less common as the stigma associated with out-of-wedlock births has gradually faded and the number of such births has increased; the increasing availability of birth control, sex education, and abortion, as well as material support to unwed mothers, such as Elterngeld, child benefits, parental leave, and free kindergartens, have reduced the perceived need for such measures.